IT STARTS WITH DESIRE

 THE x AND + AXES

-Two of the three diagonal lines are also shown as the x-axes.
+Two of the three diagonal lines are also shown as the x-axes, above depicted in grey colour.
 Both diagonal lines run from outer western and eastern corners to their opposites.

-The + axes are composed of the vertical north/south axis, and the horizontal ‘apothem’ that runs from the western side to the eastern side (or vice versa).
+The + axes above depicted in blue are composed of the vertical north/south axis, and the horizontal ‘apothem’ that runs from the western side to the eastern side (or vice versa).

 This apothem forms the east/west axis.